Krka National Park is a Must-See if You’re in Croatia!

 Visiting Krka National Park is often on the bucket list of those visiting Croatia.
 The park has some of the best kept and well-preserved ecosystems in the country.
 We can absolutely see why so many flock there each season to discover the park’s beauty!

 It was on our list of top things to do in Croatia the entire time and we only got to visit in the final week of our time in Croatia.
 We’re so glad we made the journey.
 There are a few things we wish we had known beforehand.
 These include details about the journey there, the entrance fees, the towns around the park, and the buses!

 That’s why we’ve written this guide on our experiences and to help you plan the perfect day in Krka!
 If you’re travelling from Split to Krka National Park, this post is definitely for you as we did that exact journey!

-Check out this video snippet to get a feel for how amazing a visit to Krka National Park is!
-Warning: There are so many beautiful waterfalls in this national park!
+Check out this video snippet to get a feel for how beautiful the Krka National Park is!
+Warning: There are so many waterfalls in this national park!
 You can watch the whole video on our YouTube Channel here.

 Where is Krka National Park?